Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 What is the best pull-up variation?

-There isn’t one “best” pull-up variation as it depends on an individual’s fitness level, goals, and specific muscle group targeting needs.
+There isn’t one “best” pull-up variation, depending on an individual’s fitness level, goals, and specific muscle group targeting needs.

 It’s always a good idea to include a variety of pull-up variations in your workout routine to target different muscle groups and for variety.